oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

   </tbody>
 </table>

 The **Record** type is used to represent information that has a consistent repeated structure, such as a database record.
 Elements of a record can be accessed by either position or value.
+The following example defines a JADN Record type for the common 5-tuple often used to describe a network connection.

 ```json
   ["IPv4-Connection", "Record", ["{1"], "5-tuple that specifies a tcp/ip connection", [